fkiptooh/React-MPESA/README.md

 ## Install and set up Ngrok

-Once you install ngron and configure it right, the next assignment is to open in to the port your backend server is running on for instance **ngrok http 8000**
+Once you install ngrok and configure it right, the next assignment is to open in to the port your backend server is running on for instance **ngrok http 8000**

 ## Project Screenshot
 **Home Page**